ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 ᛒ: bkn-25-d2

 **Update Log for d2 (October 06, 2025):**
 - Integrated Berkano Constitution as Section 17, formalizing Yggdrasil H0 Laws as eternal foundation.
-- Bumped SCS reference to 2.4.3 (D2 Integration).
 - Added cross-references to Constitution in Sections 2, 5, and 12 for meritocratic-communist alignment.
 - Extended HARDRULES with H30–H32 for constitutional enforcement.
 - Ensured append-only evolution per H0 Axioms.